-This post serves as a convenience reminder to myself and possibly others on how to manage working within Git Bash and Command Line in general within Windows 10.
-It can be a real pain in the neck to deal with PATH.
+This post serves as a convenience for me and possibly others (probably not because nobody develops on windows) on how to manage working within Git Bash and Command Line in general within Windows 10.
+It can be a real pain in the neck to develop on Windows.
+(Updated for 11 in 2023!)

 - Git Bash does not always work with Windows Path.
 Sometimes you have to use winpty and alias to setup and run things (like Node or Python): https://stackoverflow.com/questions/32597209/python-not-working-in-the-command-line-of-git-bash